fredrikaverpil/fredrikaverpil.github.io/mkdocs/cheat-sheets/git.md

 ## Sane `git pull` configuration

-The `git pull` is a shorthand for `git fetch` followed by `git merge`.
+The `git pull` command is a shorthand for `git fetch` followed by `git merge`.
 I like to avoid getting local merge commits on `git pull`.
 Therefore I've add the following to my `~/.gitconfig`:

 ```bash
 [pull]